Who left I’m a Celebrity last night?

-I’m a Celebrity eviction result: Arlene Phillips is first contestant to be voted off
+I’m a Celebrity eviction result: Kadeena Cox is second contestant to be voted off

-Arlene Phillips has become the first celebrity to leave I’m a Celebrity...
+Kadeena Cox has become the second celebrity to leave I’m a Celebrity...
 Get Me Out Of Here!
 2021.

-The choreographer left Gwrych Castle during Sunday (5 December) night’s show, after receiving the least votes from members of the public.
-The other celebrity in the bottom was Snoochie Shy.
+The Paralympian left Gwrych Castle during Monday (6 December) night’s show, after receiving the least votes from members of the public.

-Phillips said that she had found it much harder than she expected appearing on the show but hoped to have shown her granddaughter that she was “fearless”.
+Cox is the second person to be eliminated after choreographer Arlene Phillips.

-“This programme... it’s about overcoming fear,” she said.
-“I’ve done it.
-All those things, it brings out something in you.”
+The athlete said she would like presenter Louise Minchin, who she became close with while on the show, to win the competition.

 I’m a Celebrity concludes next Sunday (12 December), when the new king or queen of the castle taking over from reigning champion Giovanna Fletcher will be named.